 Having stopped buying a lot of stuff that I thought was cruelty-free but in fact, isn’t, I had to look elsewhere for my bath and beauty supplies.
 Of course, we have plenty or organic brands in Germany.
 I mean, world-wide anthroposophical and organic pioneer Weleda is an established German company.
 And yes, think about their philosophy what you like some of their products are really good, some others (shampoo, moisturizer, perfume) I’ve tried once and thought they were terrible.
 Dr Hauschka is another candidate for cruelty-free beauty Made in Germany, and indeed, they have a large range of products, but man, are they expensive.
 Organic supermarket stalwarts Benecos, Lavera and Logona haven’t really convinced me, quality-wise – with the exception of the really good Lavera deodorant.

 I stumbled across them on a trip to Hawaii a few years back.
 They come in different fragrances and are seriously the best smelling shampoo and conditioner I ever used.
 What they did to my hair wasn’t too bad, either.
 And I am happy I can buy my favourite mango shampoo and conditioner online on iherb, at a super low price, with very reasonable shipping costs (about 6 EURO) to Europe!

 Anything by Korres

 Here’s a product line I happily roam the Greek pharmacies for!
 Korres is a Greek brand aiming to use all-natural products, using organic where possible.
-They can be really pricey outside Greece, but in a Greek pharmacy (or their standalone stores in Greek cities) you get two bottles of a very good shampoo or shower gel for around 6 EURO -an absolute steal.
+They can be really pricey outside Greece.
+In a Greek pharmacy (or their standalone stores in Greek cities) you get two bottles of a very good shampoo or shower gel for around 6 EURO.
+An absolute steal.
 If there ever was a reason to pay for check-in luggage, bringing a ton of Korres products home is it!

 Strictly Necessary Cookies